106th Rescue Wing: New York Air National Guard

-The wartime 394th Bombardment Group was re-designated as the 106th Bombardment Group (Light), and was allotted to the New York Air National Guard, on 24 May 1946.
+The wartime 394th Bombardment Group was redesignated the 106th Bombardment Group (Light), and was allotted to the National Guard, on 24 May 1946.
 It was organized at Floyd Bennett Field, Brooklyn, New York, and was extended federal recognition on 21 March 1947 and activated by the National Guard Bureau.
-The 106th Bombardment Group was bestowed the lineage, history, honors, and colors of the 394th Bombardment Group.
-It was assigned to the NY Air National Guard 52d Fighter Wing.
+The 106th Bombardment Group was assigned to the 52d Fighter Wing.

 The Group was assigned the 106th and 114th Bombardment Squadrons, both equipped with B-26 Invader attack bombers.
 Its mission was to train in proficiency with the B-26 and obtain operational readiness with the aircraft.
 In the postwar era, the Air National Guard was like a flying club for the many World War II veterans that filled its ranks.
 Parts were no problem and many of the maintenance personnel were experienced from wartime duty, so readiness was quite high, and the planes were often much better maintained than their USAF counterparts.
 A pilot could often show up at the field, check out an aircraft and go flying.
 However, the unit also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.

 In October 1950, the Air National Guard converted to the wing-base (Hobson Plan) organization.
 As a result, the 52d Fighter Wing was withdrawn from the Air National Guard and inactivated on 31 October 1950.
 The 106th Bombardment Wing was activated as one of two new NY ANG Wings (the other being the 107th Fighter Wing at Niagara Falls Airport) which replaced it, both reporting directly to the New York National Guard Adjutant general in Albany.